Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Conclusion

-The code, Genesis Population Synthesis (\textit{GPS}), that can be used to develop population synthesis models based on the Genesis database of formation models and to reproduce the results of this paper can be found at: \url{https://github.com/arcunique/GPS}.
+We are thankful to the anonymous reviewer for having a critical reading of the manuscript and providing useful suggestions.
 A.C. acknowledges support from ANID -- Millennium Science Initiative -- ICN12\_009 -- Data Observatory Foundation.
 G.D.M. acknowledges support from FONDECYT project 11221206, from ANID --- Millennium Science Initiative --- ICN12\_009, and the ANID BASAL project FB210003.
 The results reported herein benefited from collaborations and/or information exchange within NASA’s Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA’s Science Mission Directorate and project “Alien Earths” funded under Agreement No. 80NSSC21K0593.
+A.C. further acknowledges his visit to the University of California, Santa Cruz and thanks Natalie Batalha, Artem Aguichine, and Anne Dattilo for all the valuable discussions and suggestions.
 This work also benefited from the 2023 Exoplanet Summer Program in the Other Worlds Laboratory (OWL) at the University of California, Santa Cruz, a program funded by the Heising-Simons Foundation and NASA.